kenakofer/manifans-extension/README.md

 ManiFans rewards those holding the largest positions (and the subject of the market) with social attention, and thus tighten a "social peg" to the value of shares.
 Having this strengthened peg is good not just for those who want to put their fandom on display, but also for those predicting the price of that attention, and those wanting the market's current balance to tell them something real about the subject's social standing.

 It might be useful to for traders to passively notice that another commenter on some SpaceX prediction has the badge "Elon Musk's #1 Critic.
 Whether or not the commenter is truly critical of Elon, it's notable that they paid for a costly signal to that effect.

+## Run locally for testing

+To load the extension locally:

+ 1. Download this repository.
+   1. On **Firefox**: rename `firefox-manifest.json` to `manifest.json`, then go to `about:debugging`, `This Firefox`, `Load Temporary Add-on...`, and navigate into the directory with `manifest.json`.
+   1. On **Chrome**: rename `chrome-manifest.json` to `manifest.json`, then go to `about:extensions`, `Developer Mode`, `Load Unpacked`, and navigate into the directory with `manifest.json`.

+Once installed, click on the extension icon in your browser to see the status and settings.
+It takes a minute after installation to sync all the market and position data for the first time.

 ### TODO